itsdfish/SequentialSamplingModels.jl/docs/src/basic_plot_example.md

 # Basic Example

-This package provides plotting functionality for sequential sampling models.
-The code block below provides an example:
+SequentialSamplingModels.jl automatically loads plotting functionality for SSMs when `Plots` is active in your Julia session .
+As a simple starting point, the code block below illustrates some basic functionality:

 ```@example basic_example
 using SequentialSamplingModels